-In order that Integromat knows which applications and modules it shall link together, you have to create a scenario.
+In order that Integromat knows which apps and modules it shall link together, you have to create a scenario.
 A scenario defines which modules shall be linked together and how.

 The simple example below describes how to connect your Twitter and Facebook accounts and automatically post your new Tweets (statuses) on to your Facebook wall.

 To create a scenario, you must be logged into your account.
 Once logged in, you will be shown a Dashboard.
 To start the editor for creating scenarios, click the Create a new scenario link.

 Start by selecting the first module.
-To view all available applications, click the circle with question mark.
+To view all available apps, click the circle with question mark.

-You can browse through the available applications or search directly using the search field.
+You can browse through the available apps or search directly using the search field.
 Click on Twitter.

 This will bring up a list showing which modules are available.
 Select the Watch Tweets module.

 Instead of the circle with question mark, you can now see the Twitter icon indicating that the module has been successfully added.
 However, Integromat is not yet connected to your Twitter account.
 The next step will be to create a connection.

 When you have added the module, a panel showing its setting is displayed.
 On the panel, click the Add button next to the Connection box.

 Next, you will be asked to give the connection a name, as you may have multiple connections to one service.
 You can either accept the default connection name shown in the Connection name box or create your own.
 Next click the Create a connection button.

 Integromat will then redirect you to the Twitter.com page where you will need to grant Integromat permission to access your Twitter account.
 Click the Authorize app button.

 The connection is now established.

 Besides the connection, you can set a number of other settings available for the Watch tweets module (e.g. choose which Tweets you want to watch - your or someone else´s Tweets).

 Click the Save button.